God's Whole Receipts on Israel — Modern Paraphrase | nocap.bible

 "But the children rebelled against Me too.
 They didn't walk in My statutes.
 They didn't obey My rules.
 They profaned My Sabbaths.
 I was ready to pour out My wrath on them in the wilderness."

 Three generations deep and the same L keeps repeating.
 God withheld His hand again — for the sake of His name — but this time He swore something heavier: He would scatter them among the nations.
-The exile they were living through in Ezekiel's day wasn't random.
+The exile they were living through in day wasn't random.
 It was promised centuries earlier because of this exact rebellion.

 In the Land: Still Fumbling 🌳